wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 parent, the corresponding child-to-parent latency value is added to the total access latency in order to model NUCA (see `parentRTTs` in `class MESIBottomCC`).

-Although zSim supports both inclusive and non-inclusive caches (see `nonInclusiveHack` flag in MESI controllers), we only discuss inclusive caches, since the author suggested that the non-inclusive path is not fully tested, which may incur unexpected behavior.
+Although zSim supports both inclusive and non-inclusive caches (see `nonInclusiveHack` flag in MESI controllers), in the following discussion, we assume that caches are always inclusive.
+The implication of inclusive caches is that when a block is invalidated or evicted in the parent level, all children caches that hold a copy of the same block must also invalidate or write back (in case of a dirty line) the block to maintain inclusiveness.
+In addition, when a block is loaded into a child cache by a request, the same block must also be loaded into all parent level caches as the requested is passed down recursively.
+The author of zSim also suggested in a code comment that the non-inclusive path is not fully tested, which may incur unexpected behavior.

+Three types of events can occur at a cache object.
+The first type is access, which is issued by the processor or by a child cache to fetch a line, write back a dirty line, or perform state degradation.
+Accesses are always issued to lower level caches wrapped by the `MemReq` object.
+The second type is invalidation, which in the current implementation is always sent from a parent cache to inform child caches that certain addresses can no longer be cached due to a conflicting access or an eviction.
+The third type is eviction, which naturally happens when a new block is allocated but the current set is full.